tencentyun/intlcloud-documents/doc_new/267_云直播_LVB/intl_en/C35257_地址生成器_intl_en.md

 With the address generator, you can select an added push/playback domain name to quickly generate the corresponding push/playback address.

 ## Prerequisites
-There should be at least one available domain name in [Domain Name Management](https://intl.cloud.tencent.com/document/product/267/31056) in the [CSS Console](https://console.cloud.tencent.com/live).
+There should be at least one available domain name in [Domain Name Management](https://intl.cloud.tencent.com/document/product/267/31056) in the [LVB Console](https://console.cloud.tencent.com/live).

 ## Directions
 1. Select **Auxiliary Tools** > **Address Generator** in the left sidebar to enter the address generator page.